-ABOUT THE SENIOR FARMERS’ MARKET NUTRITION PROGRAM
+WHAT IS THE SENIOR FARMERS’ MARKET NUTRITION PROGRAM?

-The program is administered nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency, and in California, by the California Department of Food and Agriculture (CDFA).
+The Senior Farmers’ Market Nutrition Program (SFMNP) is a federally funded program administer nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency, and in California, by the California Department of Food and Agriculture (CDFA).

-USDA FNS NONDISCRIMINATION STATEMENT
+USDA FNS Nondiscrimination Statement

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is an equal opportunity provider.
 Full USDA Nondiscrimination Statement (in English and Spanish).